Zagaz-Private-Limited/go/services/horizon/internal/docs/developing.md

 This document describes how to build Horizon from source, so that you can test and edit the code locally to develop bug fixes and new features.

+If you are just starting with Horizon and want to try it out, consider the [Quickstart Guide](quickstart) instead.
+For information about administrating a Horizon instance in production, check out the [Administration Guide](admin).

 ## Building Horizon
 Building Horizon requires the following developer tools: